akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 }
 ```

-In the above example we created a channel called `message`, an anonymous gorutine is run and a text is sent to the `message` channel.
-The channel doesn't let the program end unless a message is received at `receivedMessage`.
-Once the message is received, the text is assigned to `receivedMessage`, then prints it out and eventually exits the program.
+In the above example, we created a channel called `message`, then an anonymous goroutine that prints a text to console runs, and finally, a string is sent to the `message` channel.
+The channel doesn't let the program end unless a message is received to `receivedMessage`.
+Once a message is received, the text is assigned to `receivedMessage`, then prints it out and eventually exits the program.

-Using the channels let's see how we can shut down the serve from a different handle:
+Using the channels, let's see how we can shut down the server from a different handle:

 ```go {linenos=table,hl_lines=[13,30,34,58]}
 package main